jbaxe2/blackboard.rest/README.md

 including setting optional request parameters and more thorough interactions with services, is the various tests.

-Issues may be opened if found.
+Issues and enhancement requests should be opened.